thiagomides/MMM-WaterReminder/README.md

 # MMM-WaterReminder ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)

-A simple and configurable Water Reminder Module for MagicMirror<sup>2</sup>
+A simple and configurable Water Reminder Module for MagicMirror<sup>2</sup>.
+Also, you can use it as a reminder for any purpose by replacing the predefined phrases.
+Additionally, this module can help you to understand how to make your first MM module.
 ## Example

 ![Module working](.github/screenshot.png)